US Police Officer – Basketball Cop Game Changer Story

 The rest of the story has been well documented and shared by way of pictures and videos, including Shaq’s game with the kids and the following trip to watch the Orlando Magic beat the Atlanta Hawks with a last-second buzzer-beater.

-I have no doubt that this incident has changed the perception of some regarding how the police interact with the community, but I guarantee that it has changed the life of the nine kids that have come to be known as the #HoopsNotCrime Crew.
+I do not doubt that this incident has changed some regarding how the police interact with the community, but I guarantee that it has changed the nine kids’ lives that have come to be known as the #HoopsNotCrime Crew.

 This is extremely exciting.

-It has now opened up the opportunity for me to extend the benefit of this story beyond the HoopsNotCrime Crew.
+It has now opened up the opportunity to extend the benefit of this story beyond the HoopsNotCrime Crew.

 It is no secret that there is some distrust between the police and the community.